koji/node-typescript-boilerplate/README.md

 blog post for this

 ## npm-script
-The commands are orderd alphabetically.
+The commands are ordered alphabetically.
 #### `yarn clean`
 This command will clean up dist folder that is for build files(.js files)
 ```zsh